- 3/4 cup lentils, rinsed

 - 1 cup warm water (110° to 115°)

 - 1/4 cup olive or canola oil

 - 1/4 cup sugar

 - 6 to 7 cups bread flour

-- In a large bowl, dissolve yeast in warm water.
-Add the milk, lentil mixture, oil, sugar, Parmesan, salt, whole wheat flour and 3 cups bread flour.
+- In a mixing bowl, dissolve yeast in warm water.
+Add the milk, lentil mixture, oil, sugar, Parmesan cheese, salt, whole wheat flour and 3 cups bread flour.
 Beat until smooth.
 Stir in enough remaining bread flour to form a soft dough.
 Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch dough down.
 Turn onto a lightly floured surface.
 Divide into thirds; shape into loaves.
 Place in three greased 9-in. x 5-in. loaf pans.
 Cover and let rise until doubled, about 30-40 minutes.
 Bake at 375° for 35-45 minutes or until golden brown.
 Remove from pans to wire racks to cool.
 Yield: 3 loaves (12 slices each).

 "turned out well , must let it rise higher"

 "This is great!
 I used 2 cups leftover lentil soup (buzzed in the blender) and the loaves were good tasting with a nice crumb.
 I'm making it again today."